node-real/megafuel-client-example/wallet-user/js-example/readme.md

 # Js Example
-This is a Js script to send BSC transactions with 0 gas price through Megafuel Paymaster.
+This is a Js script to send BSC transactions with 0 gas price through MegaFuel Paymaster.

 ## Quick Start